hashicorp/terraform/website/source/intro/getting-started/destroy.html.md

 Done.
 Terraform destroyed our one instance, and if you run a `terraform show`, you'll see that the state file is now empty.

+For this command, we gave an argument to `apply` for the first time.
+You can give apply a specific plan to execute.

 ## Next